Williamson911/new-react-pomodoro/README.md

 ### Making of pomidor

-Pomidor is a [BeCode](https://becode.org) project given to us learners.
+Pomodoro is a [BeCode](https://becode.org) project given to us learners.
 I followed the tutoriel made by Leny on youtube :

 1. [env & tooling](https://www.youtube.com/watch?v=hWrcHS-NChs)